 My hobbies have always been very visually oriented.
 I started building websites for fun, then moved on to photojournalism for a small local news outlet in 1999.
 Doing that for so many years made me fall in love with photography.
 That love of creating imagery took me onwards in 2007, to expand the news offering to video production.
 The news outlet is long gone, but I still have a fascination with the technology of it all, and once in a while take up an assignment to shoot pictures or create movies.
 If I’m not doing either of those, you’ll probably find me buried in a book.

-This website has been on the great intertubes since 1996.
+This website has existed in some form since 1996.
 It started out as a plaything on a server of the Economics faculty of the University of Amsterdam.
 Currently you’re looking at revision 13 of the design.
 We’ve come a long way.